Li Zhe (tennis): Personal

-Li Zhe was born in Tianjin, China on September 20, 1986.
-He began playing tennis at age 8 and turned professional in 2004.
-He plays right-handed, and his favorite surface is hard court.
-He is 6 feet, 1 inch (185 cm) and 178 pounds (81 kg).
+Li Zhe was born in Tianjin, China and began playing tennis at age 8.
+He turned professional in 2004.
+He plays right-handed, and his favorite surface is hardcourt.
 His goal as a professional tennis player is to enter the top 100 ranked tennis players in the world.

 Career

-In December 2018 Li defeated his compatriot Ze Zhang in three sets to win the 2019 Australian Open Asia-Pac Wildcard Play-off, which secured a wildcard place for him to make his grand slam singles debut at age 32 at the 2019 Australian Open.
+In December 2018, Li defeated his compatriot Ze Zhang in three sets to win the 2019 Australian Open Asia-Pac Wildcard Play-off, which secured a wildcard place for him to make his Grand Slam singles debut at age 32 at the 2019 Australian Open.